 Dr Barry Monahan is a Lecturer in Film Studies in the School of English.
 His main teaching and research interests are: the history and aesthetics of Irish and other national cinemas and film theory.Office: O'Rahilly Building 1.27Tel: 021 490-2515Email: firstname.lastname@example.org

-Ciara Chambers is Lecturer in Contemporary Film and Media at University College Cork [from January 2017].
+Ciara Chambers is Lecturer in Contemporary Film and Media.
 Her research interests include newsreels, amateur film and the recycling of archival images.
 She has worked on a range of archival projects and digitization initiatives with the Irish Film Archive, Northern Ireland Screen, Belfast Exposed Photography, UTV, BBC, and the British Universities Film and Video Council.
-She is currently scriptwriter and associate producer on Ireland in the Newsreels, a six part television series to be broadcast on TG4.Office: Lancaster Hall Office 2 1st FloorTel: 021 490-1915Email: firstname.lastname@example.org
+She is book reviews editor for the Historical Journal of Film, Radio and Television and scriptwriter and associate producer on Éire na Nuachtscannán (Ireland in the Newsreels), a six part television series to be broadcast on TG4 in autumn 2017.Office: Lancaster Hall Office 2 1st FloorTel: 021 490-1915Email: email@example.com

 Dr. Jill Murphy is part-time Lecturer in Film and Screen Media.
 Her research interests focus on the relationship between film and art history, particularly as regards human figuration.
 She has published articles, translations and reviews in various journals and edited collections.
 She is Secretary of the Editorial Board of Alphaville: Journal of Film and Screen Media.Office: O'Rahilly Building 1.74Tel: 021 490-2776Email: firstname.lastname@example.org